dicej/tagger/README.md

 back end.
 Items will appear in your collection automatically as they are added to the filesystem.

+## Demo

+[You can try it out
+here.](https://busa.crabdance.com/#demo=ZGVtbw%3D%3D:ZGVtbw%3D%3D) Note that the demo site is currently hosted on my home server via a cheap internet connection with modest bandwidth.

 ## Features

 * Supports JPEG images (including "motion photo" files with embedded videos